 Sometimes the higher price tag doesn’t necessarily result in a higher standard of service.
 Legal fees can fluctuate for motoring representation so it is essential to do your pricing homework from the outset and find the best legal representation which is affordable for your circumstances.

-At Just Motor Law we believe that it is important to have an honest and transparent relationship with clients.
+We believe that it is important to have an honest and transparent relationship with clients.
 It is important that you feel comfortable with your legal team so you can call them if you have any questions throughout your motoring case.
 Give yourself enough time to contact reputable motoring solicitors, obtain quotes and speak to the team who will be handling your case.

 Don’t be afraid to discuss legal fees and how they have been calculated otherwise the financial implications could be significant.
 Any reputable legal practice will openly discuss its fee structure with you and explain what is and isn’t included.